 - Thank them for their time, and always be available to talk about their ideas as well.

 While this process seems rather easy, it is meant to take time.
-Each step is a phase, and it could take six months to a year before you find someone who is truly cut out for you.
+Each step is a phase, and it could take six months to a year before you find someone who is indeed cut out for you.
 Of course, securing a mentorship as fast as possible is never the goal.
-Rather, you want to take the time to find someone who will invest themselves in you.
+Instead, you want to take the time to find someone who will invest themselves in you.
 Over time, the relationship will benefit both you and your mentor, and you can one day impart the experiences and advice you gleaned from the field into an aspiring mentee.

 About the author: Meredith Wood is Editor-in-Chief at Fundera.
 Specializing in financial advice for small business owners, Meredith is a current and past contributor to Yahoo!, Amex OPEN Forum, Fox Business, SCORE, AllBusiness and more.